FAQ

 }

 creates a new tab if the buffer is not found).
+If there's no match even for the fallback behavior, nvim-dap-view

-nvim-dap
+Why is nvim-dap

-is overriding one of the nvim-dap-view
+overriding one of the nvim-dap-view

 When windows.terminal.position

-is right
+is set to right

 has its own internal switchbuf

-setting (see :h 'switchbuf'
+setting (see :help 'switchbuf'

 ), which defaults to the global switchbuf